Honor X7 and X8 review: rebirth or deathblow?

 The Honor X8 in particular definitely has potential in terms of hardware.
 If well-optimized software would run on it, it could well be worth the current price of 229 euros.
 However, I have to say that the Honor software would hold me back from making a purchase.
 The camera and the general user experience suffer greatly from the weak optimization, which means that I unfortunately cannot recommend these two devices at the moment.
 My colleague Nils recently had this Honor Magic 4 Pro tested, which I was also allowed to hold in my hand for a short time.
 Those who are interested in Honor should look in this direction, but I don't think the current mid-range has been particularly successful so far, which could be remedied by a simple software update, at least for the X8.

-But as long as this does not happen, interested customers should rather look in the direction of Realme.
-Because with the 9 Pro+ you have a much better device for a little more money.
-You can find the detailed test report here.
+Until this happens, interested customers should look towards Realme.
+Because with the 9 Pro+ you get a much better device for a little more money.
+You can find the detailed review here.

 Buy Honor X7 and X8